Recently, the Kenyan government has enacted a new law that requires all directors of limited companies to declare their business ownership.

 The new law Companies (Beneficial Ownership Information) Regulations, 2020 requires company directors to fill and submit a copy of the Beneficial Ownership Register within 30 days of its preparation.

-To enable Companies to comply, the Registrar has given all company directors a grace period of preparation of Beneficial Ownership Register up to 31st January 2021, before enforcement for non-compliance.
+To enable Companies to comply, the Registrar has given all company directors a grace period of preparation of the Beneficial Ownership Register up to 31st July 2021, before enforcement for non-compliance.